marcivanmanalac/marcivanmanalac.github.io/essays/smart-questions.md

   <li>Continue attempting random fixes</li>
 </ul>

-While we are taught basic skills such as interpersonal communication in different  relationship, communication on the internet to a community is often neglected.Like real-world relationships in different communities, there are nuances and acceptable ways of communicating.
+While we are taught basic skills such as interpersonal communication in different  relationship, communication on the internet to a community is often neglected.Like real-world relationships in different communities, there are nuances and acceptable ways of communicating within a forum such as <a href="https://stackoverflow.com">StackOverflow</a>.